jakobod/mozquic_example/README.md

 This example uses the mozquic-library as base.
 The used version can be found [here](https://github.com/jakobod/mozquic) in the 'trunk' branch.
 It is a fork of https://github.com/mcmanus/mozquic, but slightly changed.

+Also you will need nss, which can be found [here](https://github.com/nss-dev/nss).
+You will need version 3.33 or higher.

 # build
 ```sh
 git clone git@github.org:jakobod/mozquic.git